ssingh-01/lambda-s3presigned-nonce-api/README.md

       You get response in the form of a URL that can be used once to access the object : https://<APIendpoint>/access-object?nonce=<the-unique-object-nonce>

-3. Access the object once using the access-object URL - it is available only once while the nonce is active Access it again - it is not available
+3. Access the object once using the access-object URL - it is available only once while the nonce is active.
+   Access it again - it is not available.

 ## Cleanup